therselman/propay/README.md

 # Welcome ProPay!

 Thank you for the opportunity to present my code for your technical test.

-I know it has taken longer than expected or allowed; but I was not satisfied until I had something to be proud of; and I had very limited time during the day, so I was constrained to work in the nights.
+I know it has taken longer than expected or allowed; but I was not entirely satisfied until I had something to be proud of; and I also had very limited time during the day, so I was constrained to work in the nights.

 I assume you are familiar with Laravel; well, this is the most Laravel code I've ever written.
 So I had a lot of things to learn in the process.

-This was probably not the best idea to achieve the results within the given timeframe; but I learnt a lot completing this project, so it wasn't a total waste of time for me.
+This was probably not the best idea to achieve the results within the given timeframe; but I learnt a lot while completing this project, so it wasn't a total waste of time for me.

 Considering I virtually wrote all this code from scratch, including all the table models, validations, seeds, migration scripts, bootstrap 5 views, controllers etc.